William Renwick Riddell

 William Renwick Riddell (6 April 1852 – 18 February 1945) was a Canadian lawyer, judge, and historian.

 Early life and education

-Riddell was born on 6 April 1852 in Hamilton Township, Ontario, and attended a public school in Hamilton Township, Cobourg Collegiate Institute, and Victoria College (then located in Cobourg).
+Riddell was born on 6 April 1852 in Hamilton Township, Canada West, and attended a public school in Hamilton Township, Cobourg Collegiate Institute, and Victoria College (then located in Cobourg).
 He received a BA from Victoria College in 1874.

 Legal career

 Riddell was called to the bar in 1883 and conducted a law practice in Cobourg until he moved to Toronto in 1893.
 Riddell was named a queen's counsel in 1899.
 In 1892, he attempted to prevent the Law Society of Upper Canada from admitting Clara Brett Martin to the bar of Ontario.

 Riddell was appointed as judge to the Supreme Court of Ontario in 1906.
 He was the trial judge in Sero v Gault, where Eliza Sero, a Mohawk woman, argued that her fishing net had been illegally seized by Thomas Gault, a government fisheries inspector, because the Haudenosaunee were sovereign over the land on which she lived.
 He dismissed Sero's claim.

 He was elevated to the Court of Appeal for Ontario in 1925 and remained in office until his death in 1945.